exasol/row-level-security/doc/user_guide/tutorial.md

 ALTER SCHEMA CHICAGO_TAXI CHANGE OWNER BACP;
 ```

-And finally you assign the global rights to login, create tables and views as well as run imports to that user.
+And finally you assign the global rights to log in, create tables and views as well as run imports to that user.
 Additionally all privileges on the two schemas.

 ```sql
 GRANT CREATE SESSION, CREATE TABLE, CREATE VIEW, IMPORT TO BACP;